wakeless-net/phpunit-selenium/README.md

-This package contains a base Testcase Class that can be used to run end-to-end tests against Selenium 2 (using its Selenium 1 backward compatible Api).
+This package contains a Selenium2Testcase class that can be used to run end-to-end tests against Selenium 2.

+Requirements:

+- PHPUnit 5.x
+- PHP 5.6 or higher (required by PHPUnit 5.x)

+The current mainline of this package is 2.x.
+The old line 1.x is not maintained anymore, but will continue to be available for usage with PHP < 5.6 and PHPUnit < 5.x.
-**Please direct pull requests to [giorgiosironi/phpunit-selenium](https://github.com/giorgiosironi/phpunit-selenium) for automated testing upon merging**.

-A feature branch containing all the commits you want to propose works best.
+Please direct pull requests to [giorgiosironi/phpunit-selenium](https://github.com/giorgiosironi/phpunit-selenium) for automated testing upon merging.
+Pull requests should be feature branches containing all the commits you want to propose.

 Running the test suite
 ---